mesfind/ml-physical/_episodes/03-machine-learning.md

 ### Regression

 ### Classification

+* Classification is a **supervised learning** task where the objective is to predict **categorical labels** for new instances based on past observations.
+It is widely used in various applications, such as email filtering, medical diagnosis, and image recognition.
+* In the context of physical sciences, particularly climate science, classification can be used to categorize weather patterns, predict climate events, and classify types of vegetation based on satellite imagery.

+* **Types of Classification**

+**Binary Classification**:  involves distinguishing between two classes.

+_**Examples**_:
+- Spam vs. Non-Spam: Identifying whether an email is spam or not.
+- Disease vs. No Disease: Diagnosing whether a patient has a disease or not.
+* Climate Example: Predicting whether a day will be rainy or not based on weather data.

+**Multiclass Classification**: involves distinguishing among more than two classes.

+_**Examples**_:
+- Handwritten Digit Recognition: Classifying digits from 0 to 9.
+- Animal Species Classification: Identifying different species of animals.
+- Climate Example: Classifying weather events into categories such as sunny, cloudy, rainy, and snowy.

+**Multilabel Classification**: involves assigning multiple labels to each instance.

+_**Examples**_:
+- Image Tagging: Identifying multiple objects in an image.
+- News Categorization: Categorizing news articles into multiple topics.
+- Climate Example: Classifying a satellite image of a region by both vegetation type and the presence of various climate phenomena (e.g., drought, flooding).

+**Example: Climate Classification**
+To illustrate classification in climate science, consider the task of classifying weather patterns.
+This can help meteorologists predict and understand climate phenomena, leading to better preparation and response strategies.

+**Problem Statement**: Predict the type of weather (e.g., sunny, cloudy, rainy, snowy) for a given day based on historical weather data.
+**Dataset** :
+    * Features: Temperature, humidity, wind speed, atmospheric pressure, previous day's weather.
+    * Labels: Weather type (sunny, cloudy, rainy, snowy).

 * To thoroughly explore classification algorithms, we will examine the following examples and predict whether it will rain tomorrow using various classification techniques.